lucadellalib/TetrisC/README.md

 ## Usage

-Type `./bin/check_block` to run the unit tests.
+To run the unit tests, type `./bin/check_block` in the root folder.

-Type `./bin/TetrisC` to run the game.
+To run the game, type `./bin/TetrisC` in the root folder.

 ---------------------------------------------------------------------------------------------------------